GJ2511/countries/README.md

 Module which expose some usefull Api's that can be very handy when dealing with countries

-Country JSON will be like
+Country JSON object will be like

 ```json
 {